Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Conclusion

 \section{Conclusion}

-For the HSI classification problem, existing methods for generating adversarial examples often suffer from overfitting to the surrogate model and fail to fully utilize the features extracted during training.
+For the HSI classification problem, existing methods for generating adversarial examples often suffer from overfitting to the substitute model and fail to fully utilize the feature maps extracted during training.
 Building on this, we propose a comprehensive attack method to improve the transferability of adversarial examples in HSI classification tasks.
-Considering that HSIs have a large number of spectral bands, we divide the input hyperspectral examples into blocks along both spatial and spectral dimensions and apply various transformations to each block.
-Additionally, we design a weighted feature distancing loss function, which updates the perturbation by calculating the average gradient of multiple transformed images.
-It effectively suppresses the important features in the adversarial examples and enhances the transferability of adversarial attacks on HSIs.
+Considering that HSI contains a large number of spectral bands, we perform 3D block partitioning on the input samples in both spatial and spectral dimensions, and apply random transformations to each block.
+Additionally, we design a weighted feature divergence loss that enhances the difference between the feature maps of the original and adversarial examples, suppressing features related to the true class in the adversarial example, thereby improving transferability.
 Experiments show that the adversarial examples produced by this method achieve significant transferability on multiple black-box models, which not only deepens the understanding of adversarial vulnerabilities in HSI classification but also provides an important reference for developing more robust defense strategies in this field.